susmitpy/talks/feat_eng.md

 <v-click>
   <div class="mt-8 text-3xl" style="color: var(--slidev-theme-accent);">
     <b>Audience Question:</b> What happens if you just load this and convert to a number?
 What will your program probably think `1,000.00` is?
-What about `1.000,00`?
+What about `1,000`? - what if it's `One` ?
   </div>
 </v-click>